-The Top Restructuring and Distressed Debt Books in 2020
+The Top Restructuring and Distressed Debt Books in 2021Updated:

 You could spend a lifetime reading books on traditional investment banking and value investing.
-There may not be endless quantities of quality books on those topics, but there are endless quantities nevertheless.
+There may not be an endless quantity of quality books on those topics, but there is most certainly an endless quantity nevertheless.

 In the world of restructuring and distressed debt, there are truly only a handful of books that matter.
-Luckily for those interested in these fields they are incredibly well-written and worth the time of anyone curious about how these fields operate.
+Luckily for those interested in these fields they are incredibly well-written and worth the time for anyone to go through.

 On this page

-If you're looking for a thorough education on restructuring and distressed debt, here are the seven books you need to know:
+If you're looking to learn more about restructuring and distressed debt, here are the seven books you need to know to get started:

 - Distressed Debt Analysis - Moyer